Nectophrynoides viviparus

 Nectophrynoides viviparus is a species of toad in the family Bufonidae.
 It is endemic to Tanzania.
 Common names robust forest toad and Morogoro tree toad have been coined for it.

 Description

 Nectophrynoides viviparus is a robust toad which reaches an adult length of 6 cm.
 The skin is smooth and has many small mucous glands.
 The paratoid glands are prominent just behind the eyes and nearby are circular tympani (eardrums).
 It also has large glands on its limbs which usually contrast in colour with the rest of the skin.
 The digits on the hands and feet are partially webbed.
 Some individuals are black with white markings, others are grey, green or dull red.
-In 2011, a new species of toad, Callulina meteora, was described from the mountains of Tanzania and has similarly large, contrastingly coloured glands on its limbs.
+In 2011, a new species of brevicipitid frog, Callulina meteora, was described from the mountains of Tanzania and has similarly large, contrastingly coloured glands on its limbs.

 Distribution and habitat

 This species is known from the Uluguru Mountains and Udzungwa Mountains in eastern and southern Tanzania.
 It occurs in wooded areas, among bamboos and in grassland at the edges of forests at an altitude of between 1350 and 2800 m above sea level.